ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

     * By default, if neither is specified explicitly at procedure creation, the procedure runs as an owner’s rights stored procedure.
 Owner’s rights stored have less access to the caller’s environment (caller’s session variables, etc.), and Snowflake defaults to this higher level of privacy and security.

 ## JavaScript in a Stored Procedure
 Snowflake stored procedures are written in JavaScript and SQL statements are executed using the Snowflake JavaScript API.
-It is, therefore, possible to execute an SQL statement, retrieve the result set of a query and retrieve metadata about the result set within a stored procedure.
+This way it is possible to execute an SQL statement, retrieve the result set of a query, and retrieve metadata about the result set within a stored procedure.
 Each of these operations is carried out by calling methods on the following objects:
 * **snowflake** which has methods to create a **Statement** and execute an SQL command
 * **Statement** which has methods to execute and access the metadata of prepared statements as well as allowing the return of a ResultSet object.
 * **ResultSet** which holds the results of the query